Trump Tweets Major White House Shake-up

 In a briefing with reporters, White House spokeswoman Sarah Huckabee Sanders said Kelly will start in his new job on Monday and that there will be a cabinet meeting immediately after he is sworn in.

-There are preliminary reports that Reince Priebus resigned on Thursday after Anthony Scaramucci, the new White House communications director, aimed lashed him in a verbal tirade during an interview with Ryan Lizza of The New Yorker.
+There are preliminary reports that Reince Priebus resigned on Thursday after Anthony Scaramucci, the new White House communications director, lashed at him in a verbal tirade during an interview with Ryan Lizza of The New Yorker.
 Scaramucci suggested to Lizza that Priebus had leaked information about him.

 But Huckabee Sanders said the President and Priebus had been talking about a change as long as two weeks ago.